In a recent email, I was asked what kind of tennis drills or games I prefer to apply in my classes…

 5. Ping-Pong Tennis – team work; ground-strokes consistency.

-6. Around the World – I usually do it at the end of large group class: conditioning; ground-strokes consistency; fun.
+6. Around the World – I usually do it at the end of a large group class: conditioning; ground-strokes consistency; fun.

 7. Court Defender – one of the best games for large groups.